philc/terraform/README.markdown

 3. Copy your system provisioning script and the Terraform library (which is a single file) to your remote machine and run it.
 Do this as part of your deploy script.

-You can use the Terraform gem to write the Terraform library out to a file as part of your deploy script, prior to copying it over to your remote machine:
+You can use the Terraform gem to write the Terraform library out to a single file as part of your deploy script, prior to copying it over to your remote machine:

     require "terraform"
     Terraform.write_dsl_file("/tmp/staging/my_app/terraform_dsl.rb")